 Since 1964 it has been on loan to the National Portrait Gallery.

 Many of the pages in this 96-year-old book are loose, taped, or in dire need of tape.
 Imagine what the old cover looked like before it was rebound.
-This is what the original American cover looks like, and the British cover.
+Here is what the original American cover looks like, and the British cover.

 The handwriting on the title page reads Arthur R. Tunsun, New York – Mar – 1923.
 He’d have a low badge number as well.